Each family will be provided with a tuition estimate detailing their academic tuition charges for the school year.

 Choose Your Own Hours care (CYOH) was added a couple of years ago to support families who have consistent, predictable schedules who need a short period of care before and after school but aren’t planning to make use of the full before or after care time slot.
-Please consider a family who needs to drop off at 8:15 a.m.
-(45 minutes of care) and can pick up by 4 p.m.
-(1 hour of care).
-If they can commit to these drop-off and pick-up times, using CYOH care, families can secure these 2 hours of care for $9.50 rather than paying for before care and after care for a total of $17.75.
+For example, if a family needed to drop their child off 45 minutes before school starts, and pick them up 1 hour after dismissal, they could reserve 2 hours of choose your own hours care for $10.10, rather than paying for full before care and full after care for $18.64.
+If they can commit to these drop-off and pick-up times, using CYOH care can save a family a significant amount.
 However, it should be noted that early drop-off and/or late pick-up would result in a full drop-in charge for before care and/or after care.

 Child Care when School isn’t in Session and Summer Camp